TABLE OF CONTENTS

 Types of Network Security IT Businesses

 - Wireless Security– With mobile office and communication growing fast it is important to have network security for access points and networks.
-Wired networks are more secure than wireless one so the security of wireless networks has to be strong.
+Wired networks are more secure than wireless ones so the security of wireless networks has to be strong.

 - Email Security– We know that email is very important for both personal and business accounts.
 After all, email gateways are the number one threat for a breach of security.
-Security measures to protect email security is something that is needed by everyone and tech support personnel is relied upon to provide it.
+Security measures to protect email security are something that is needed by everyone and tech support personnel is relied upon to provide it.

-- Anti-Malware and Antivirus Software– These types of softwares protect against viruses, malware, and spyware.
+- Anti-Malware and Antivirus Software– These types of software protect against viruses, malware, and spyware.
 Malware can be super dangerous because it can hide in your computer for weeks before getting ready to spring.
 The software scans files to make sure nothing is slipping through the cracks or sitting waiting to attack.

 - NAC (Network Access Control)– Simply put, this is what controls who can enter the actual network.
 NAC allows for control over the network and who can actually access the areas.
-Analytic tools also allow for being able to identity both abnormal and normal behavior.
+Analytic tools also allow for being able to identify both abnormal and normal behavior.

 Providing Network Security

 Nearly every business worldwide uses computers and the internet.
 Every new business that opens will need network security and this is a great thing for those who work in tech support.
-As a technical support provider you do not have to be the business that actually put the network security into place.
+As a technical support provider, you do not have to be the business that actually put the network security into place.
 If a business has a breach of security they will call the first trustworthy tech support company that they can find.
 The only reason a business or customer would not get outside tech support is if they have an in-house team.

 Starting a new network security business will open up opportunities to expand as the industry grows.
 Just be sure that you are equipped with what you need before you get started.